brotzeit/rustic/README.md

 ### Run

-Based on the usecase, we provide two variants of it:
+Based on the usecase, we provide three variants of it:

 - `rustic-cargo-run`